Sun Radio Interferometer Space Experiment

 The Sun Radio Interferometer Space Experiment (SunRISE), is a set of CubeSats designed to study solar activity by acting as an aperture synthesis radio telescope.
 It is intended to monitor giant solar particle storms.
 The satellites will occupy a supersynchronous geosynchronous Earth orbit.

-The participants in the experiment include JPL, the University of Colorado Boulder and the University of Michigan.
-It is expected to be launched in summer 2026.
+The participants in the experiment include JPL and the University of Michigan, along with a science team from multiple institutions.

 Status

-As of November 2023, the six satellites have been built and are going into storage to await their Vulcan Centaur launch vehicle.
+The six satellites have been stored since 2023.
+Initially planned to launch on Vulcan Centaur, NASA announced a shift to Falcon Heavy in July 2026.